vncore/tmp/readme.md

   Access the URL `your-domain/vncore-install.php` to proceed with the installation.

-  Note: Once the installation is complete, the file `website-folder/public/vncore-install.php` will be renamed to `website-folder/public/vncore-install.vncore`.
+  **Note:** After the installation is complete, the file `/public/vncore-install.php` will be renamed to `/public/vncore-install.vncore`

-  If the renaming process fails, you can manually rename (or delete) this file.
+  - If the renaming process fails, you can manually rename (or delete) this file.
+  - Vncore will not work if vncore-install.php file exists, or VNCORE_ACTIVE=0 in .env file

 ## Useful information: